 Cupping & Gua Sha

 Both Cupping and Gua Sha are techniques that have been practiced for several thousand years within the discipline of Traditional Chinese Medicine.
 Both techniques involve the use of a tool to generate release of restriction and stagnation within soft tissues of the body.
 These techniques promote increased circulation within and waste removal from the body’s tissues.
+Please note: these are not services in which the client should expect to dictate the terms of the service, such as in traditional massage.
+The therapist will determine the location, level of pressure, and duration of application in the areas where treatment is applied.

 Please fill out the paperwork ahead of your appointment.
 Also, please come at least 15 minutes early so you do not lose any time on the table.
 We will need the time to do a thorough intake of your first time with us.
 Early is always best for all sessions.
 Click here fill out the New Client Form